 Welcome to AZPOINT

 You may also use this portal if you're asking for protection on behalf of another person--either (1) a minor of whom you are the parent, guardian, or legal custodian or (2) an adult who is temporarily or permanently unable to request an order.
-Even if you are asking for protection on behalf of another person, you are still the plaintiff.
-The other person's name will also appear on another part of the petition.

 *If you do not have a qualifying relationship for an Order of Protection, you may be eligible to apply for an Injunction Against Harassment.
 You must be able to allege one instance of sexual violence or at least two incidents during the past year during which the defendant harassed you.